 By eliminating the intermediate and buying straight from a private label manufacturer, the retailer now not only has the option of negotiating prices and buying bigger quantities but of expanding their profit margin, as they can now pocket the profit that would go to the middle party.
 They also can lower the product’s sale price, making it more competitive in the consumer’s eyes.

 Private label manufacturers differentiate the most from retailers when it comes to customizations.
-In retail, you can’t make any sort of customization, and It can be hard to differentiate from the competition.
+In wholesale, you can’t make any sort of customization, and It can be hard to differentiate from the competition.
 On the other side, private labels can be the best of both worlds, as it’s still cheap and can be produced faster than contract manufacturing, but allows you to customize some aspects of the production line and make your product look more like your brand.

 Take advantage of every customization your manufacturer will allow, and consider the best ones for your product.
 Size, material, and packaging are all aspects of the product that can be adapted and customized.
 The more you customize your product, the more it will be unique and get attention from customers.